 and chamber music.
 He also is conductor of the Armstrong Atlantic Youth Orchestra

 in Savannah, Ga.
 Casey conducts Opera at USC and the USC Campus Orchestra, an ensemble

-Robert Jesselson is cello professor, a Carolina Distinguished Professor and 2012 Professor
+Robert Jesselson is Distinguished Professor Emeritus and Carolina Distinguished Professor

 Daniel Sweaney is associate professor of viola.
 He has won prizes at the Fischoff

 National Chamber Music Competition, the Down Beat Magazine Chamber Music Competition,

 was a two time recipient of the Interlochen Arts Academy Fine Arts Award for Outstanding

 Performance in Viola.

 William Terwilliger is a violin professor and has conducted master classes throughout

 the world.
 He has performed with orchestras on five continents and is concertmaster